- Address 110 Irving Street NW Washington, D.C., 20010

 Regarding mesothelioma, the Washington Cancer Institute is best known for its treatment of peritoneal mesothelioma.

-A world-renowned expert, Dr. Paul Sugarbaker, has pioneered the successful treatment of peritoneal mesothelioma with his signature surgical technique known as the Sugarbaker Procedure, which is a combination of cytoreductive surgery and targeted heated chemotherapy.
+Retired as of 2020, Dr. Paul Sugarbaker pioneered the successful treatment of peritoneal mesothelioma with his signature surgical technique known as the Sugarbaker Procedure, which is a combination of cytoreductive surgery and targeted heated chemotherapy.

 Patient Care Experience

 At the Washington Cancer Institute, patients can expect to receive a personalized approach to their mesothelioma care and treatment.

 The center provides advanced care in every oncology specialty and aims to use the newest therapies offered through clinical trials.
 The multidisciplinary team works together to determine the best treatment for the patient.

 Patients and their families can also expect comprehensive nurse navigator and social work services to support them before, during, and after cancer treatment care.

 Navigating cancer treatment is a life-changing event for patients and families, and the staff at Washington Cancer Institute is dedicated to providing support and compassion.